The watchwords in real estate are location, location, location. The personal financial world has its own triplicate mantra: details, details, details.

 Tend to your estate

-Regardless of how much you own, you still need the basics, such as a will.
-You want to decide who gets what, not some judge.
+And regardless of how much you own, you still need the basics, such as a will.
+You want to decide who gets what, not leave that to some judge.

 You can, and should, revise your estate documents and will as your situation (and estate tax laws) change.
 But you need to have something in place now.

 Budget, budget, budget

 This post started with a three-part admonition and it closes with one.
 Budget, budget, budget.